 Graceland receives an average of 600,000 visitors a year, most of who probably weren’t dragged there by a family member against their wills—just saying.
 As of May 2016, 20 million people had chosen to visit Graceland since its opening in 1982.
 They had come from more than 140 countries, every U.S. state, and probably at least some of them were from Memphis.

-Personally, I have a thing for visiting the private homes of celebrities past on my travels—Mark Twain, Frida Kahlo, Marie Antoinette (the Palace of Versailles totally counts, shut up!).
+Personally, I have a thing for visiting the private homes of celebrities past on my travels—Mark Twain, Frida Kahlo, Marie Antoinette (the Palace of Versailles totally counts!).
 They give you a better picture of the actual person (not the persona) than any museum or documentary could.
 The experience is enlightening, intimate, and, in the case of Graceland, super trippy.

 Tours of the Graceland mansion are entirely self-guided, but in the same way a cattle drive is self-guided.
 You can go at your own pace (to a point—the place is pretty tight) and following behind a bored tour guide is a thing of the past.
 Here, before boarding the shuttle to the mansion, you’re given an audio guide that is anything but tedious.

 Graceland audio guide

 The “audio” guide at Graceland is a thing of beauty with a name that’s entirely too misleading as it’s quite visual too.
 It’s a full-sized iPad whose content follows you from room-to-room.

 It shows photos of the rooms which you can zoom in and out of, lets you click on certain parts to learn more, and is fully interactive.
 It features audio commentary on what you’re seeing, sound clips from Elvis and friends, music, interviews, and more.

 The technology of it all is impressive but touring the mansion with the sweet, sweet voice of Jesse Katsopolis in my ear was the icing on my Graceland cake.

 4. Visit Graceland because it’s more than just a house